Who Is Following Lionel Messi At Inter Miami? All You Need To Know About David Beckham Club’s New Recruit

 Who Is Following Lionel Messi At Inter Miami?
-All You Need To Know About David Beckham Club’s New Recruit2 min read
+All You Need To Know About David Beckham Club’s New Recruit3 min read

 Lionel Messi has scored ten goals and also has three assists to his name since his signing for David Beckham’s co-owned club Inter Miami.